Nordstrom: 2020–present

 Vacant Nordstrom location at Short Pump Town Center in Richmond, Virginia.
 This location is among 16 that closed in 2020, citing the economic impact of the COVID-19 pandemic.

 On March 3, 2020, Erik Nordstrom became the sole CEO of Nordstrom.
 On March 16, the company announced that effective the following day, all locations would temporarily close during the COVID-19 pandemic.
 On May 5, Nordstrom began reopening stores and announced that sixteen locations would permanently close by August.
 In late September, Nordstrom announced that by the end of 2021, their stores and websites would no longer sell products made from fur or exotic skins.
 In October 2021, Nordstrom announced an agreement with 11 Honoré, an online retailer of plus-sized designer fashion, to sell the company's clothing in Nordstrom stores and on their website.

 On December 23, 2024, Nordstrom announced their plans to take the company private in a deal valued at $6.25 billion.
 The plan involves selling 49.9% percent of the company to Mexican department store and real estate company El Puerto de Liverpool, with the remaining 50.1% controlling stake being held by the Nordstrom family.
 On the deal, CEO Erik Nordstrom stated that “Today marks an exciting new chapter for the business.
 On behalf of my family, we look forward to working with our teams to ensure Nordstrom thrives long into the future.”
 Nordstrom stock was removed from the New York Stock Exchange on May 20, 2025 when the deal was finalized.

+In March 2025 Nordstrom landed in an online controversy where it featured "Indian Souvenir Bag" on its website for $48.
+Many claimed it as a typical colonizer behavior of rebranding local items and retail it for a higher price.
+The jhola is actually a sustainable and inexpensive bag rooted in Indian culture with now having pejorative connotations.

+Design patent dispute with POPFLEX

+In early 2025, fitness entrepreneur Cassey Ho, founder of the activewear brand POPFLEX, alleged that Nordstrom and the apparel brand Gottex had infringed upon her U.S. design patent for the "Pirouette Skort" (U.S. Patent No. D1,010,983).
+Ho identified a "Tutu Skort" sold by Nordstrom and Nordstrom Rack as an unauthorized copy of her patented design, which had gained significant visibility after being worn by Taylor Swift in 2024.

+Following a cease-and-desist letter from Ho’s legal team, Gottex’s counsel reportedly threatened a counter-lawsuit for tortious interference and unfair competition, arguing that Ho's public allegations were damaging the vendor's commercial relationship with Nordstrom.
+While Nordstrom subsequently removed the product from its storefronts, Ho stated in August 2025 that she had declined a settlement offer from the parties involved because it required a non-disclosure agreement (NDA) carrying a $250,000 penalty for each subsequent public mention of the dispute.
+The incident has been cited as a notable example of an independent designer utilizing intellectual property law to challenge "dupe culture" within major retail chains.